Carlingford Court Medical Centre is your one stop

 The vaccines themselves are not covered under Medicare,

-however our GPs services are BULK Billed, along with our
+however our GPs services are BULK Billed.

 We sell a travel kit (First Aid and other supplies).
 Ask our nurses about availability during your appointment.

-Tips for travelers to think about
+Tips for travellers to think about

 • Remember that most diseases are preventable so know your destination so you have the right vaccines, treatments and education to prevent them.